 Pumping is probably the least glamorous thing ever, even more so when you are trying to figure out how to get it done while traveling/flying.
 But it IS possible!
-When I was interviewing for new positions, I took 4 flights in a matter of 10 days.
+When I was interviewing for new positions after I had my first baby, I took 4 flights in a matter of 10 days.
 The nature of the positions I was interviewing for were remote/work from home admission positions for Colleges that were in different states, hence the flights.
 So I figured out really quickly how to navigate pumping/traveling with breast milk in airports and flying.
 So here are some of my tips!
 Keep in mind, this was traveling without baby.

 - Breast milk bags: this is where I stored all the milk I pumped on the trip too, not bottles, bags pack so much easier in the cooler and you can fit more in.

 - Empty ziploc bags: Just in case your ice blocks melt or are not as cool, you can get some ice from a restaurant or McDonalds in the airport.